dilipthelip/ApacheKafka/README.md

 ## Kafka Partitions: (LOG)
 -	Each Topic has one or more partitions.
 -	The number of partitions per topic is entirely configurable.
--	A partition is the basis foe which Kafka can:
+-	A partition is the basis for which Kafka can:
 	-	Scale.
 	-	Become fault-tolerant.
 	-	Achieve higher levels of throughput.